All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is GHK-Cu the same as regular copper supplements?

 No. GHK-Cu is a specific copper-peptide complex where copper is bound to a tripeptide (glycyl-L-histidyl-L-lysine).
 This is structurally and functionally different from copper supplements like copper gluconate.
-The peptide component is essential to how GHK-Cu works (it's not just a copper delivery mechanism.
+The peptide component is important to how GHK-Cu works (it's not just a copper delivery mechanism.

 How long does a typical peptide protocol last?